otomad/OtomadHelper/docs/v4/source.md

 ### Start and End Seconds

-_Controls the clip's starting time with start Seconds and ending time with end seconds_
+_Controls the clip’s starting time with start Seconds and ending time with end seconds_

 ### Generate at